-The Dissertation Defense rubric is used to guide the committee's evaluation of the student's work on the dissertation and during the oral presentation (Appendix K).
+The Dissertation Defense rubric is used to guide the committee's evaluation of the student's work on the dissertation and during the oral presentation.
+All rubrics can be reviewed in the Dissertation Essentials Resources ulearn site.

 Oral Presentation Guidelines